Tentative Itinerary and Program Information

 Budget information for the summer program is available by clicking here and for the fall program by clicking here.
 Participants may be able to apply their financial aid packages to this program and should contact the Office of Student Financial Aid for further information.
 Participants are eligible to apply for the CHS Tuition Award Scholarship through the College of Human Sciences International Programs Office.

-The application deadline for the Fall 2016 program is July 1, 2016.
-Applicants will be notified on a rolling basis after June 6, 2016 about their application status.
+The application deadline for the Summer 2018 program is March 1.
 All students commit to their offer in the ISUAbroad online application system no later than July 8, 2016.
 Those students who commit to their offers are officially part of the program and will be responsible for all program costs listed on the ISUAbroad budget sheet.
 If a participant withdraws, he or she will be responsible for a $200 withdrawal penalty and all non-recoverable program payments the college is obligated to make on his or her behalf.
 Charges will be applied to the student’s U-bill.

 Contact and Additional Information